Fannie Lou Hamer: Later life and death

-In 1961, while undergoing surgery to remove a tumor, Hamer was also forced to undergo a hysterectomy by a white doctor without her consent; this medical procedure was frequently performed in accordance with Mississippi's compulsory sterilization plan to reduce the number of poor blacks in the state.
+In 1961, while undergoing surgery to remove a tumor, Hamer was also forced to undergo a hysterectomy by a doctor without her consent; this medical procedure was frequently performed in accordance with Mississippi's compulsory sterilization plan to reduce the number of poor blacks in the state.
 Hamer is credited with coining the phrase "Mississippi appendectomy", a euphemism for involuntary or uninformed sterilization of black women, a common practice in the South during the 1960s.
 In January 1972, she was hospitalized for an extended period because she was suffering from nervous exhaustion, and after she suffered a nervous breakdown in January 1974, she was hospitalized again.
 By June 1974, Hamer was said to be in extremely poor health.
 Two years later, she was diagnosed with and underwent surgery for breast cancer.

 Hamer died of complications from hypertension and breast cancer on March 14, 1977, aged 59, at Taborian Hospital, Mound Bayou, Mississippi.
 She was buried in her hometown of Ruleville, Mississippi.
 Her tombstone is engraved with one of her famous quotes, "I am sick and tired of being sick and tired."

 Her primary memorial service, held at a church, was completely full.
 An overflow service was held at Ruleville Central High School (RCHS), with over 1,500 people in attendance.
 Andrew Young, United States Ambassador to the United Nations, spoke at the RCHS service, saying "None of us would be where we are now had she not been there then".